-5: Dr. Steven Overturf
+5: Drs.
+Steven Overturf, Keith Fishbeck or Chris Gayden

-Level II ATS will have an orthopedic experience at Overturf Orthopedics.
-The ATS will be assigned at the clinical site for a two week period.
-The ATS will attend in the clinic and observe surgeries with Dr. Overturf for this clinical experience.
+Level II ATS will have an orthopedic experience at Azalea Orthopedics with Drs Overturf Fishbeck, or with Dr Chris Gayden at Performance Orthopedics of East Texas NMC.
+The ATS will be assigned at the clinical site for a two-week period.
+The ATS will attend in the clinic and observe surgeries for this clinical experience.